 We are upgrading dynamic hard shoulder motorways – starting with the central reservation barriers

-The barrier upgrade has been developed as part of our work to upgrade older Dynamic Hard Shoulder motorways to the latest safety standard.
+The barrier upgrade has been developed as part of our work to upgrade Dynamic Hard Shoulder motorways to the latest safety standard.

 Work will get underway this month in Yorkshire on a 1.7-mile section of the M62 between junctions 26 at Chain Bar and 28 at Tingley.
 Construction starts on 19 April and is expected to be complete in the Autumn